 For Tom, being out in nature is a very spiritual experience.
 It’s relaxing, inspiring and healing.
 Recently, while taking a break from one of his daily 3-4 mile circuit hikes, he paused near the waterfalls by the lower lake.
 While sitting on some rocks, he saw a tree with branches that formed a perfect cross.
 He exhaled and acknowledged the gift of nature.
 So, too, he acknowledges the many daily gifts of seeing Peregrine Falcons, Pileated Woodpeckers, red fox, deer and even a few eagles.

-But perhaps even a greater gift, according to Tom, “This park is a great place to meet people.
+According to Tom, there's an even greater gift, “This park is a great place to meet people.
 I’m so grateful for every single person